BA (Hons). PG. Dip. M.B.A.C.P (Snr Accredited)

 Training, qualifications & experience

 I have a B.A.
 (Hons.
-[2.1]) in Counselling Studies and a Post-Graduate Diploma in Counselling and Psychotherapy, both from York St. John University.
-This latter qualification is accredited by the British Association of Counselling and Psychotherapy (B.A.C.P.), and a level 4 in Cognitive Behavioural Therapy Level 4.
+[2.1]) in Counselling Studies and a Post-Graduate Diploma in Counselling and Psychotherapy and received an academic achievement award and passed with a distinction from York St. John University.
+This latter qualification is accredited by the British Association of Counselling and Psychotherapy (B.A.C.P.).

 I am an accredited member of the BACP (British Association of Counselling and Psychotherapy) and on the BACP register for Counsellors and psychotherapists.
 I also have my own personal liability insurance which enables me to practice safely and ethically and adhere to their ethical framework.

 Other training that i have completed are:

 - 18th October 2017 - Level 5 Diploma in Leadership for Health and Social Care and children and Young People’s Service (England) (QCF) (Adults’ Management)

 - 17th June 2019 - Level 3 Award in Education and Training

 - 20th July 2020 - How to do counselling on-line - A Coronavirus Primer

 - 4 November 2017- Power in Therapy